owulveryck/blog/content/post/onnx-go-in-april-2019.md

 ## One more thing...

-To give you the taste of what can be done, I've setup a small demo that runs entirely in the browser (I've compiled the Go code to WebAssembly).
+Before moving on to the new implementation of ONNX, I've setup a small demo that runs entirely in the browser (I've compiled the Go code to WebAssembly).
-I've compiled a small utility based on the old version of onnx-go and Gorgonia.
+This is a WASM port of the sample I made with Gorgonia and onnx-go to load the MNIST model.

 You can load the the MNIST pre-trained model and play with it!